Best Neighborhoods in Dublin: Discover the Nicest Areas to Live in the City

 We’ve included information on the best neighborhoods in Dublin for families, students and expats of all other descriptions – and details on the most affordable districts in Dublin, for anyone relocating on a budget.

 No matter who you are and why you want to move to Dublin, we’ve got the perfect place for you to live.
-Whether you want a home, a house share or a rented apartment in the city, here are the best boroughs in Dublin for expats…
+Whether you want a home, a house share or a rented apartment in the city, here are the best boroughs in the city for expats and everyone else…

 North Inner City